 Deadline: March 6th

-Named after the late AART Fellow at Syracuse University, the Chris Bell Memorial Scholarship is presented by the Society for Disability Studies (SDS) for up to $1,000 .
-It’s designed for non-white racial minority scholars who are conducting thesis or doctoral research at accredited U.S. institutions that broadens the field’s empirical-based knowledge about ethnicity.
-Other disability studies scholarships offered at the SDS Conference include the Tanis Doe Prize and Irving K. Zola Award.
+The Chris Bell Memorial Scholarship is named after the late AART Fellow at Syracuse University.
+It’s presented by the Society for Disability Studies (SDS) for up to $1,000 .
+It’s designed for non-white racial minority scholars.
+They must be conducting thesis or doctoral research at accredited U.S. institutions that broadens the field’s knowledge about ethnicity.

 Contact